dask/dask-blog/_posts/2020-11-12-deconvolution.md

 beforehand.
 In this new representation we can solve the same problem (convolution in this case) more easily before transforming the result back into a more familiar representation.
-When it comes to convolution, the transformation we apply is called [Fast-Fourirer Transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
+When it comes to convolution, the transformation we apply is called [Fast-Fourier Transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
 Once this is applied we are able to convolve data using a simple multiplication.